aaaikins/the-veritas-foundation/Readme.md

 ## Overview

-The Veritas Foundation is a comprehensive full-stack web application with **AWS RDS PostgreSQL database integration** dedicated to fostering innovation and creating opportunities that lead to lasting positive change in communities.
+The Veritas Foundation is a comprehensive full-stack web application with **Python FastAPI backend** and **SQLite/PostgreSQL database integration** dedicated to fostering innovation and creating opportunities that lead to lasting positive change in communities.
 This project provides a complete foundation website with production-ready backend API support for managing donations, contact forms, newsletter subscriptions, and more.

 ## 🌟 Features